Xyfir/Documentation/xyfir-annotations/integration.md

 For example, if we have an object at `markers['5-0-1']` that contains `{ chapter: 4, index: 1992 }`:

-This means that item `5`'s search at array index `0` has a `range.before` that is present within the book at the chapter with an index of `4` and within the chapter's HTML string at index `1992`.
+This means that item `5`'s search at array index `0` has a `before` that is present within the book at the chapter with an index of `4` and within the chapter's HTML string at index `1992`.
 This data can now be used later when we need to determine whether a search's match should be highlighted.

 ### Step 3: Sorting Searches By Length

 xyBooks only supports EPUB format ebooks, which are rendered to HTML. xyBooks then manipulates this HTML to insert highlights by wrapping matching text with a `span` element.
 Due to how xyBooks handles highlighting, there is a potential problem where a search that matches a small amount of text will prevent a longer section of text from being matched because of the addition of span elements into the HTML.

 To handle this issue, xyBooks sorts searches based on length, so that the longest searches are ran first.
-This is done by looping through all of a set's items and then through all of an item's searches, comparing the length of the search object's `text` property, and building an array of the following object: `{ item, search }`. `item` is the id of the item and `search` is the index of the search within the item's searches array.
+This is done by looping through all of a set's items and then through all of an item's searches, comparing the length of the search object's `main` property, and building an array of the following object: `{ item, search }`. `item` is the id of the item and `search` is the index of the search within the item's searches array.

 Now, xyBooks can loop through this new array and load the appropriate item and search as needed.